“I told my mother, ‘If you love me, then kill me.'”

 Italy were knocked out on penalties in the quarter-finals, but there was indeed some redemption for Baggio.

-Baggio would never play at another major international tournament, but with that spot-kick he did at least gain some solace.
+Baggio would never play at another major international tournament, but with that one penalty he did at least gain some solace.

 His performances were so good that there were calls for him to be included in Italy’s squad for Euro 2004, but his time had come.
 And after the endless cycles of repeated deaths and rebirths, Baggio only reached Nirvana once he retired.